 Today, the Royal Palace is used for state visits, the Dutch Royal House's New Year receptions and other official functions, including the annual presentations of the Erasmus Prize, the Royal Awards for Painting, the Zilver Anjer Awards and the Prince Claus Prize.
 When not in use by the King or members of the Royal House, the palace is open to the public and features exhibitions throughout the year.

 From October 2005 to June 2009, the Royal Palace remained closed for extensive renovations.
-The newly reopened building features a meticulously refurbished interior that highlights the best of the palace's centuries-long history.
+The reopened building features a meticulously refurbished interior that highlights the best of the palace's centuries-long history.

-What's to See at the Royal Palace in Amsterdam?
+What's to See

 The Royal Palace houses one of the world's most complete and well-preserved collections of Empire-style furniture and decorative arts (about 2,000 pieces), which includes wooden and upholstered furniture, bronze chandeliers and original wall hangings.
 About half the collection was left behind by Louis Napoleon (see above).
 The restored grouping also includes pieces acquired during the later reigns of Dutch Kings William I and II.